tresoldi/ngesh/README.md

 );
 ```

-The same command-line tool can refer to values provided in a textual
+The same command-line tool can use parameters provided in a textual
 configuration file.
 Here, we generate the Nexus data for a
-reproducible Yule tree (note the `12345` seed)
+reproducible Yule tree (note the `123` seed)
-with a birth ratio of 0.75, at least 8 leaves with `"human"` labels,
+with a birth ratio of 0.666, at least 8 leaves with `"human"` labels,
 and 10 presence/absence characters:

 ```bash